GLOBAL MARKETS-Shares rise in thin post-holiday trade; oil, natural gas slip

 The U.S. dollar climbed to near a 7-1/2-year peak against the yen and close to a 2-1/2-year high versus the euro on the view that the U.S. economy is expanding enough for the Federal Reserve to hike interest rates in mid-2015.

-The greenback hovered at nearly nine-year highs against a basket of major currencies; the dollar index was last up or 0.06 percent at 90.022.
+The greenback hovered at nearly nine-year highs against a basket of major currencies; the dollar index was last up 0.05 percent at 90.011.